 So you’re a brand new kindy mum – exciting!
-You’re probably feeling a mixture of elation, nerves and trepidation about what lies ahead for both you and your child, especially on the first couple of days this week.
+You’re probably feeling a mixture of elation, nerves and trepidation about what lies ahead for both you and your child, especially over the first few weeks.
 Big school is a big deal for little people and the impact it has on everyone in the family is HUGE!
 Here are a few things to anticipate over the coming weeks.

 A serious case of ‘Kindytude’

 BAM!
 From the moment you pick them up you can expect some major back chat and general feralness.
 They’ve been on their best behavior for 6 hours or more if they’re in before/after school care – they’re learning so much, conforming to new rules and meeting lots of new friends which requires lots of holding their s&it together!
 And they’re tired!
 School is exhausting for little brains.

 Apparently it’s very normal and common that they take out any built up emotions on the people they feel most comfortable with and that would be YOU!
 Even on the days you think you’ve nailed it by bringing them a donut for afternoon tea they’ll lose their mind because it is the wrong coloured icing.
 Buckle up for a few rough weeks – we promise it does improve!